 Black Oxide: "Midnight", black is a great color to have in any collection -- creates an impressive and classic contrast against white.
 While this is a non-bleeding colorant, if you add too much to your soap it can migrate into other colors in the soap design or stain washcloths.
 We recommend starting out at 1/16th to 1/8th teaspoon per pound for melt & pour soaps.
-For cold process, add ½ teaspoon of oxide to 1 ounce of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer – add 1 teaspoon of this mixture to your batch.
+For cold process, add 1 teaspoon of oxide to 1 tablespoon of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer.
+To create the color in the sample of cold process soap above, we used 1/4th teaspoon of colorant (about 0.15 oz before dispersing) in 1 pound of soap.
 For more information on oxides in soap, check out this blog post.

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene

 Margaret of Sweet Soft Skin Handmade Soaps creates gorgeous soap that is full of color and personality.
 Her signature style are bars with plenty of layers, soap frosting, embeds and glitter.
 The result is showstopping!
 Read on to learn more about Margaret, including what inspires her color palettes and her number one soaping tip! -A.M. […]

 The post Interview with Margaret of Sweet Soft Skin Handmade Soaps appeared first on Soap Queen.